Cosmo Gordon-Lennox: Early years

-Gordon-Lennox was born in 1868 Mayfair, London, the only surviving child of Lord Alexander Gordon-Lennox and his wife, Emily Frances, née Towneley.
+Gordon-Lennox was born on 17 August 1868 in Berkeley Square, Westminster, then in Middlesex, the only surviving child of Lord Alexander Gordon-Lennox and his wife Emily Frances, née Towneley.
 An infant sister died the following year.
 He was educated at the Oratory School, Birmingham, after which he was trained as an actor by Sarah Thorne.

 As "Cosmo Stuart" he made his first appearance in London, at the Avenue Theatre on 13 November 1894, as Gerard Brewster in a single matinée performance of a farcical comedy, The Joker, presented by Thorne, giving some of her pupils the chance to appear alongside established actors including Alfred Maltby.
 He then appeared at the Opera Comique as Lord Cyril in a melodrama, The Wife of Dives, on 26 November, winning good notices.
 In 1895 he created the small role of the Vicomte de Nanjac in Oscar Wilde's An Ideal Husband, and for the subsequent provincial tour he was promoted to a leading role, Lord Goring.

 His next parts were Mervyn Thorp in Mrs Ponderbury's Past (Avenue, November 1895). and Paillard in A Night Out, an adaptation of L'Hôtel du libre échange by Georges Feydeau and Maurice Desvallières (Vaudeville, April 1896).
 The Stage said "he scored a hit in his most pleasing performance of the young guardsman in The Adventure of Lady Ursula at the Duke of York's in October of that year".
 In 1898 he married the actress Marie Tempest, and although he continued his acting career for some years after that – he appeared with Seymour Hicks in Self and Lady (1900), and with Charles Wyndham in The Case of Rebellious Susan 1901) – he turned mostly to writing, usually under his real name.